-Béal Feirste; On a Quiet Street Where Old Ghosts Meet
+Béal Feirste: On a Quiet Street Where Old Ghosts Meet

-Belfast took its name after the Irish phrase Béal Feirste, loosely meaning the mouth of the river at the sandbanks, and has been the capital of Northern Ireland since the late 1800s.
+Belfast took its name after the Irish phrase Béal Feirste, loosely meaning the mouth of the river at the sandbanks, and it has been the capital of Northern Ireland since the late 1800s.

 A leading city back in the Industrial Revolution and in textile manufacturing, as well as a great contributor to science and technology, Belfast graciously remains less tourist-ridden and much more navigable on all fronts than Dublin.